m7rlin/DiscordBot/README.md

 # DiscordBot

-Projekt oparty na serii poradników z mojego kanału YouTube o tym jak stworzyć własnego discordowego bota.
+Discord Bot — Clock — YouTube tutorials serie about creating own Discord bot with `discord.js` library.

-## Spis treści
+## Table of contents

-- Co muszę wiedzieć?
+- What should I know before starting?
-- Jakie programy potrzebuję?
+- What programs do I need?
-- Instalacja
+- Installation